Disney Parks Daypack and Park Bag Tips

 Disney allows guests to bring in food and drinks, so you should not encounter any issues if you want to carry in water bottles (with water, Crystal Light, Kool-Aid, etc.), light snacks, or even small packed meals.
 The biggest restriction on carry-in food and drinks is that they can not be in glass containers (with the exception of baby food).
 Note: If you plan to bring a cooler for your snacks and drinks, it can be no larger than 24″ long x 15″ wide x 18″ high.

 To make the security checks go faster, unzip and open all compartments of your bag while you are waiting in line to be checked.
 Take off any waist-packs or cross-over bags, too.
 If you are carrying in large bags with lots of items, consider grouping items in see-through storage bags to make the security check go quickly.
 For example, pack snacks in one bag, extra clothes for the kiddos in another bag, and phone chargers or electronics in another bag.

 If you are going through security with a stroller, you will likely need to empty the underseat or pocket storage compartments as well.

 Know that Disney security personnel often pull guests for random secondary checks that may include walking through a scanner or being wanded.
 Speak to security personnel if you have questions.

-Much as the contents of your purse and wallet are personal choices, so are the items you’re likely to tote around the parks.
+Much as the contents of your purse and wallet are personal choices, so are the items you’re going to tote around the parks.
 Even so, there are many common items that Walt Disney World vacationers should consider bringing with them to make the trip more relaxing and enjoyable.
 A list of the most popular items, arranged in alphabetical order, is compiled below.
-Avoid the temptation to carry everything in this list, however, or you’ll be known as the Hunchback of Disney World.
+Avoid the temptation to carry everything on this list, however, or you’ll be known as the Hunchback of Disney World.